 By Gayle Vehar on | No Comments

-Bokeh refers to the aesthetic quality of any lights in the out of focus area of your images.
-This is to NOT be confused with a blurred shallow depth of field.
+Bokeh refers to the aesthetic quality of any lights in the out-of-focus area of your images.
+This is NOT to be confused with a blurred shallow depth of field.
 Bokeh is all about the shape of any lights or highlights in an image.
 Different lenses naturally give different shapes depending on the shape of their blades.

-In this tutorial, I will show you:
+In this tutorial, I will show you the following:

 2. How to capture natural bokeh in-camera.

 While it's always fun to know how to create bokeh yourself, you can also purchase bokeh overlays online to add to your images, which are beautiful, convenient, and VERY EASY to use.

 As I mentioned earlier, different lenses give different bokeh shapes.
 Some give off circular shapes; some give off more of an octagon shape, depending on the shape of the blades in that particular lens.
 But there's a fun and easy way to create and play with all kinds of different shapes and effects using your camera and lens.
 It just requires getting a little creative and crafty!

 Take a blank piece of black construction paper and create a “lens cover.”
 Make sure to cut out a circle big enough to cover the front of the lens entirely and leave enough paper to fold over the edges of your lens so it can be secured before shooting.

 Cut out a shape about a ½ to ¾ inches in size in the center of the lens cover.
 You can use scissors or a craft knife to cut out stars, hearts, circles, etc. The more defined the shape is, the better results you will get.
 Using a craft knife works best.
 Try to avoid any raggedy edges because they will show in your bokeh.
 You can trace shapes or draw them free-hand, whichever is easiest for you.